Understanding the Differences Between Pipe Relining and Pipe Replacement

 What exactly is Pipe Replacement?

-- An excavation team digs access to the damaged underground pipe.
+- An excavation team digs up access to the deteriorated underground pipe.

-- Then, they install a new pipeline in place of the one they had previously installed.
+- Then, they install an entirely new pipeline instead of the old one.

 Pros of Pipe Replacement